sjaehn/BSchaffl/README.md

 Note: Shared data are unlinked from host automation.

+## Customize

+You can create customized builds of B.Schaffl using the parameter `LANGUAGE` (e.g., `make LANGUAGE=DE`).
+To create a new language pack, copy `src/Locale_EN.hpp` and edit the text for the respective definitions.
+But do not change or delete any definition symbol!

 ## What's new

+* Support build parameter LANGUAGE
+* Add EN and DE locales
 * Bugfixes
 * Enable web browser call (help, tutorial) on fork-blocking hosts